sayande717/notes/topics/Computer-Networks.md

 - Since the connection is dedicated, there is minimal delay.
 - Minimal probability of packet loss.
 - Used in ATM (Asynchronous Transfer Mode)  etc.

+## Cast
+- The meaning of cast is to share information with a number of devices.
+- **Unicast**: `one-to-one`.
+We're sending information from one device to another.
+- **Broadcast**: The information is sent to a broad range of devices (for example, all devices within a local area network).
+    - Example: Let's assume: Network `A: 90.0.0.1`, `B: 92.0.0.1`.
+    - **Limited Broadcast**: A broadcast originating from network `A`, to all devices on `A`.
+The signal is not received by devices on network `B`.
+Broadcast address: `255.255.255.255`
+    - **Direct Broadcast**: A broadcast originating from network `A`, to all devices on `B`.
+The signal is not received by devices on network `A`.
+Broadcast address, in this case: `92.255.255.255`.
+- **Multicast**: Broadcasting to a specific group of devices.

+## Data Link Layer
+- Within a particular network, this layer is enough to send data between devices.
+- Terminology: `Data Frame`.
+Data packets, received from the Network Layer, are split into equal sized Date Frames, and transmitted to Physical Layer.
+- **Node-to-Node delivery**: The primary responsibility is to determine which node the data packet will hop to, next.
+At every step, it performs the task of moving the data packet to the next node, till it reaches the destination.
+- **Flow Control**: Flow control refers to the techniques used to regulate the flow of data between two communicating devices to ensure that the sender does not overwhelm the receiver.
+It involves mechanisms for pacing data transmission, buffering, and acknowledgment to prevent data loss due to congestion or buffer overflow.
+    > Methods: Stop & Wait, Go Back N, Selective Repeat
+- **Error Control**: Error control involves techniques used to detect and correct errors that may occur during data transmission over a communication channel.
+    > Cyclic Redundancy Check, Checksum (in Transport Layer), Parity (in Transport Layer)
+- **Access Control**: Access control mechanisms govern the access to the communication channel by multiple devices in a network.
+It manages how devices contend for access to the channel, resolve contention issues, and allocate the channel efficiently to ensure fair and orderly data transmission.
+    > Methods:  CSMA/CD (dontention-based), ALOHA, Slotted ALOHA, Token Ring (contention-free)
+- **Physical Addressing**: It uses MAC Addresses for identifying devices.

 ### Gateway
 ### IDS (Intrusion Detection System)